jamolnng/jamolnng.github.io/about.md

 title: About
 ---

-Package handler at FedEx, programmer for eight years.
+Programmer for eight years.
 While not having been formally taught, I have a lot of experience.
 The primary languages I program in and am very proficient at are:
 * C++
 * C#
 * Java